-Stansted Mountfitchet Parish Council (SMPC) is responding to Essex County Council’s (ECC’s) Essex Minerals Local Plan Review 2025 to 20.
+Stansted Mountfitchet Parish Council (SMPC) is responding to Essex County Council’s (ECC’s) Essex Minerals Local Plan Review 2025 to 2040.
 This is a consultation document asking for views on 52 potential sand and gravel extraction sites over Essex.

 There are two sites on the list which will directly impact our Stansted community.
 One in Elsenham next to an existing site, Highfield Quarry at Pledgdon Green, and one in Stansted on the Cambridge Road between Orford House and Sworder’s Auctioneers and near the Aubrey Buxton Nature Reserve.

 SMPC does not support the development of either of these sites, the main reasons for which are mentioned below.
 SMPC encourages you to ‘have your say’.
-You can do this by logging on to the following website; www.essex.gov.uk/minerals-review, there you will find the Candidate Site Assessment document and RESPONSE forms.
-Alternatively, you can email ECC at mandwpolicy@essex.gov.uk.
+You can do this by logging on to www.essex.gov.uk/minerals-review, there you will find the Candidate Site Assessment document and RESPONSE forms.
+Alternatively, you can email ECC at mandwpolicy@essex.gov.uk

 On your email, reference sites A76 ‘Elsenham’ and A75 ‘Land at Orford’.
 Please include your name and address and reasons for objecting.
 Feel free to use any of the objections highlighted by SMPC.